 Celebrity interviews don’t always go as planned.
-Occasionally, even the most famous journalists ask terrible questions, placing the interviewee in an awkward position.
-Some celebrities attempt to provide an answer and move along, while others simply express bewilderment, become extremely angry, and even walk out entirely.
+Occasionally, even the most famous journalists ask terrible questions, placing the star in an awkward position.
+Some celebrities attempt to respond and move along, while others simply express bewilderment, become extremely angry, and even storm out.

-Here are some of the ways celebrities, from Robert Downey Jr. to Samuel L. Jackson, have reacted to the worst interview questions of all time.
+Here are the most cringe-worthy ways celebrities have reacted to the worst interview questions of all time.
 You won’t believe who shut down Matt Lauer prior to his termination from NBC (page 9).

-Next: This Seinfeld comedian mortified a legendary TV host.
+Next: This Seinfeld comedian mortified a famous TV host.

 As King attempted to toss to commercial, Seinfeld continued to hammer him, asking for a resume for King to review.